NICTA/t3as-pat-clas/pat-clas-ui/README.md

 ### Introduction

-The web page <index.html> provides a user interface to the JSON web services provided by
+The web page [index.html](index.html) provides a user interface to the JSON web services provided by `pat-clas-service`.
-<code>pat-clas-lookup-web</code> and <code>pat-clas-search-web</code>.

-It uses jQuery's support for [JSONP](http://en.wikipedia.org/wiki/JSONP) to work around the browser's [Same Origin Policy](http://en.wikipedia.org/wiki/Same-origin_policy) in order to support cross site mashups.
-Consequently you can save the web page locally, modify it and still access the remotely hosted t3as web services.

-It requires the jQuery-ui plugin "Fancytree" in the dir <code>fancytree/</code> (under same dir as <code>index.html</code>).
+It requires the jQuery-ui plugin "Fancytree" in the dir `fancytree/` (under same dir as `index.html`).
-Installation of fancytree is one of the actions automated by <code>data/download.sh</code>;
+Installation of fancytree is one of the actions automated by `data/download.sh`;
-or <code>jquery.fancytree-2.0.0-4.zip</code> can be manually downloaded from: <http://plugins.jquery.com/fancytree/>.
+or `jquery.fancytree-2.0.0-4.zip` can be manually downloaded from: <http://plugins.jquery.com/fancytree/>.

 ### Description